 - Conflicts of Interest

 The Rangeland Journal insists on high standards of ethical behaviour throughout the publication process.
 Our journal editors work within the guidelines of the Committee on Publication Ethics (COPE) and International Committee of Medical Journal Editors (ICMJE).
 Further information on our policies can be found at http://www.publish.csiro.au/rj/PublishingPolicies.

 The Rangeland Journal is a peer-reviewed journal that uses a single-blind peer-review.
 The Editor-in-Chief is responsible to maintain high-quality peer-review of papers submitted to the journal and works together with Associate Editors to ensure a thorough and fair peer-review and the highest scientific publishing standards.
 All submissions undergo preliminary assessment by the Editor-in-Chief, who may reject a paper before peer review when it is outside the journal’s scope or is of insufficient quality.
 Associate Editors select reviewers and after at least two review reports are received, they make the decision whether to accept/reject or send a manuscript for revision.
 The final decision is made by the Editor-in-Chief.

-The conditions around authorship for Australian Journal of Botany should follow the recommendations of the International Committee of Medical Journal Editors (ICMJE), for more information see http://www.publish.csiro.au/rj/PublishingPolicies.
+The conditions around authorship for The Rangeland Journal should follow the recommendations of the International Committee of Medical Journal Editors (ICMJE), for more information see http://www.publish.csiro.au/rj/PublishingPolicies.

 Please note that as an Author you agree to:

 - Include a link and/or a reference to the Work as published by the Publisher on all digital copies used within his/her institution

 - Not reproduce or authorise others to reproduce adaptations of the Work that are substantially identical to the Work for any commercial publication

 - Not permit digital copies of the Work as published by the Publisher to be systematically networked to external users